fcc-joemcintyre/pollster/README.md

 ### Coverage

-Coverage reports are generated using,
+Coverage reports for the unit tests are generated using,

 ```
 yarn coverage
 ```

-Multiple coverage runs are performed, and then a final coverage run combines the separate results.
-The final report is available in *coverage/lcov-report/index.html*
+The report is available in *coverage/index.html*

-Results for the individual runs are available in the subdirectories under the *coverage* directory.

 ### Server (Development mode)